vasilakisfil/my_blog_base/README.markdown

 2. Then I created the 2 others repo and update them asychronously from times to times.

 The only problem was that I wanted my markdown posts to be TOTALLY platform agnostic.
 So I modified the Rakefile of Octopress to create a new folder in source/images/post_images/ folder with the date-name of the post in order to store any image I may need there.

+Also I added one more folder: source/other_files and created other_files plugin in order to upload.. well any other file that I might need in a post.
+When you create a new post, as in the case of images, rake auto creates a post specific folder with the post's name as the folder name.

 Due to the strange nature of Jekyll/Octopress when you install a theme all the theme's files in .theme/your_theme are copied in source/ folder.
 So (among others) I appended the 2 unecessary folders of theme .gitignore, that is, source/ and sass/.
-Now in the source folder I create a new repo that ignores ALL folders except _posts/ and images/post_images/.
+Now in the source folder I create a new repo that ignores ALL folders except _posts/, images/post_images/ and source/other_files.

 Yeah I know, a bit complicated but now 2 things happen:

 1. I don't re-add unecessary files in my repo such as source/ and sass/ as most people do.
 These files are in your theme and are copied in these folders when you hit rake install["your_theme"].
 2. If for some reason tomorrow I want to leave behind Octopress I have my posts with their images in an external repo and I can do them anything I want :)

 ## How to install